-The exact solution to a Nonlinear Partial Differential Equation (NLPDE) is often constrained by specific operating conditions, which are intricately tied to the theoretical models governing the system and dependent on certain parameters [25].
-Attempting to encapsulate the entire dynamics of such systems under these constraints is inherently complex.
-Dissipative solitons, on the other hand, emerge as a viable solution within nonlinear systems, owing to the interplay between dissipative and dispersive coefficients.
-These solitons exhibit remarkable stability and find utility in diverse applications, such as mode-locked lasers [26].
-It is crucial to note that alterations in the aforementioned variables significantly influence the overall dynamics of a nonlinear system.
-In this discussion, we present a selection of exact solutions for nonlinear systems, drawing comparisons with Kudryashov's method for solving higher-order differential equations [27].
-The influence of dispersive effects on the medium has been a subject of extensive research over the years.
-Lan et al. [28] have delved into variational formalism for dispersive equations within nonlinear media, revealing solitonic behaviour.
-Additionally, Karpman et al. [29], have examined the stability of soliton waves using the Lyapunov approach, a methodology that we also verify in our research, as illustrated in Figure 1.1.
+remarkable stability and find utility in diverse applications, such as mode-locked lasers [33].
+It is important to note that alterations in the aforementioned variables significantly influence the overall dynamics of a nonlinear system.
+In this discussion, we present a selection of exact solutions for nonlinear systems, drawing comparisons with Kudryashov's method for solving higher-order differential equations [34].
+The influence of dispersive effects on the medium has been the subject of extensive research over the years.
+Lan et al. [35] have delved into the variational formalism for dispersive equations within nonlinear media, revealing solitonic behaviour.
+Additionally, Karpman et al. [36], have examined the stability of soliton waves using the Lyapunov approach, a methodology that we also verify in our research, as illustrated in Figure 1.1.
 In the context of classical physics, solving equations of motion provides a comprehensive understanding of a system's dynamic variables at any given time, enabling the depiction of its complete behaviour.
 However, in the context of quantum mechanics, the equation of motion transforms into the variation of expectation values over time for the state vector within the abstract Hilbert space.
 We introduce a linear operator, represented by the unitary operator \hat{U} , specifically tailored to this quantum system.
-This operator accommodates the system's anisotropy along the x and y axes, while disregarding couplings along the z-axis.
+This operator accommodates the system's anisotropy along the x and y axes while disregarding couplings along the z-axis.
 The wave function can be expressed as follows: